Kirik Party: Domestic

 The film collected ₹6 crore on its opening weekend which is recorded as one of the biggest openings in Kannada cinema.
 It also opened strongly in Kerala and Tamil Nadu.
 The distributors revealed in January 2017 of having collected a share of close to ₹7 crore and a gross of ₹10 crore at the end of one week after release.
 The New Indian Express reported that the film had "apparently made a business of [₹]25 crore" after 25 days.
 By the end of 75 days, it collected ₹35 crore and still was being screened in over 100 cinemas.

-The film went on to become one of the highest grossing ever film in Kannada film industry grossing over 35 crores.
+The film went on to become the highest grossing Kannada film of 2016 grossing over ₹50 crores.

 Overseas

 The film released on in United Arab Emirates 6 January 2017 in over 20 screens and collected ₹38 lakh in three days, over the weekend.
 The overall gross had reached ₹18 crore by then.
 The film has performed strongly in the United States upon release on 1 February in over 60 screens after Jolly Hits acquired the distribution rights for overseas release.
 According to trade analyst, Taran Adarsh, the film collected US$233,507 at the US box office in the first weekend, breaking the lifetime collections of RangiTaranga in the country in over just one weekend.